Terms and Conditions to Mediate

 Liability and Indemnity

-Our Services are provided according to our professional discretion, experience, intuition and judgment.
-We make no representations or give any warranties or guarantees as to the suitability of our Services for any particular purpose or that any particular outcome will be achieved.
+Our Services are provided in accordance with our professional discretion, experience and judgment.
+We do not guarantee that any particular outcome will be achieved.

 Applicable Law